 Leading Sunshine Coast independent school Matthew Flinders Anglican College will invest more than $30 million in the next five years as part of its greater Master Plan to provide new agile, contemporary learning spaces for its 1300 students from Prep to Year 12.

-Commencing in 2019 with the aim for completion by 2024, Flinders will construct five new College buildings, including a Year 7 building and a Design Precinct in the Secondary School, and a Years 5-6 Centre as well as creative learning spaces in the Primary School.
+Commencing in 2019 with the aim for completion by 2024, Flinders will construct seven new College spaces, a Year 7 building and a Years 5-6 Centre.

 Principal Stuart Meade said Flinders had a 15-year Master Plan for the future that would ensure the College continued to strive for excellence and provide high quality, functional, expertly designed facilities to support effective teaching and learning.